Cryptocurrency Regulation Global Impact: Shaping Digital Assets

 This increased scrutiny doesn’t end with the SEC.
 The Commodity Futures Trading Commission (CFTC) has also filed a lawsuit against Binance, alleging violations related to commodities regulations.
 The CFTC claims that Binance allowed U.S. residents to use its platform without proper registration.

-In a separate case, the CFTC attempted to hold members of Ooki DAO accountable for operating an unregistered margin trading platform, despite DAOs not being federally recognized entities in the U.S. Ultimately, the court decided to hold only the founders responsible, marking a significant moment in how regulatory bodies view decentralized organizations.
+In a separate case, the CFTC tried to hold members of Ooki DAO accountable for running an unregistered margin trading platform.
+DAOs are not federally recognized entities in the U.S. The court ultimately held only the founders responsible.
+This marked a significant moment in how regulatory bodies view decentralized organizations.

 Europe’s Embrace of Digital Assets